jf-carvalho/java-boilerplate/README.md

 # Introduction

-This is a template java project.
-All basic features were design to offer a plug-n-play development.
-Here's a list of code features:
+This is a template Java project.
+All basic features were designed to offer a plug-and-play development.
+The main idea was to build a solid, reliable and safe start-point to develop Java REST APIs.
+To achieve that, concepts of SOLID and Clean Code were applied, such as a Clean Architecture approach.

+It is always a difficult choice to not hard-code framework pieces into a project.
+Obviously, the work is more extensive, but it always pays back.
+The advantage of copying-pasting snippets and getting things running in a few minutes frequently becomes a headache when it comes to new business requirements, need of change and adaptation, upgrading and upscaling.
+The project becomes a hostage of frameworks and third-party tools.
+In the other hand, frameworks and plugins offer very handy solutions for a vast of problems.
+It would be irrational to ignore them all and deliberately choose to never use them.
+That's why I chose to use various Spring functionalities alongside with lots of other packages solutions, but never making my application strongly depending on them.

+Certainly, there are always parts where decoupling is harder than others and at some point I had to make these parts more dependent of framework code.
+But you can clearly see that the application is layered, well-designed and very well-tested.
+Most change requirements would be a no-brainer.
+Oh, and I'm not a bookworm myself but there's a lot of empirical DDD influence as well.

+Here's a list of main code features:
 - API initialization with Spring Boot
-- Clean Architectured code
+- Clean Architecture code
 - Authentication with JWT
 - Basic User entity CRUD
 - Cache with Redis